 Keeping track of the exact date when we bought our iPhones or iPods isn't something many of us need to worry about--except when a device needs to be repaired.
-Then you need to know when it was purchased so you can find out whether it's still covered by warranty or if you'll have to pay for the repair.
+Then you need to know when it was purchased so you can find out whether it's still covered by warranty, still eligible for phone support, or if you'll have to pay for the repair.

-Apple makes checking the warranty of any iPod, iPhone, or iPad easy with a warranty checker tool on its website.
+Apple makes checking the warranty of any iPod, iPhone, Apple TV, Mac, or iPad easy with a warranty checker tool on its website.

 - Next, you'll need to enter the serial number of the device whose warranty you want to check.
 There are two ways to find this:

-- In the devices About menu (found in Settings on devices running iOS).
+- In the device's About menu (found in Settings -> General on devices running iOS).

 - Sync the device; the serial number will be at the top of the management screen next to the image.

-- Enter the serial number of the warranty checker and click the "Continue" button.
+- Enter the serial number into the warranty checker and click the "Continue" button.

 - When you do this, you'll see 5 pieces of information: